50Fifty/auth-scheduled-backup/README.md

 2. Optional: Download a service account key for the Firebase project you want to test with and save it as `functions/tests/configs/serviceAccountKey.json`.
 This is required if you want to test the extension with a live Firebase project in addition to using the fakes.

+3. Optional: Start the Firebase Emulator Suite.
+This is required if you want to run the tests that use the Firebase Emulator Suite.

+    `firebase emulators:start`

 3. Run the system tests:
     `npm run test:system`